Bagoong: Preparation

-Bagoong isda and bagoong alamang
+Bagoóng isdâ and bagoóng alamáng

-Bagoong isda is prepared by mixing salt and fish usually by volume; mixture proportions are proprietary depending on the manufacturer.
+Bagoóng isdâ is prepared by mixing salt and fish usually by volume; mixture proportions are proprietary depending on the manufacturer.
 The salt and fish are mixed uniformly, usually by hand.
 The mixture is kept inside large earthen fermentation jars (known as tapayan in Tagalog and Visayan languages, and burnay in Ilocano).
 It is covered, to keep insects away, and left to ferment for 30–90 days with occasional stirring to make sure the salt is spread evenly.
 The mixture can expand significantly during the process.

-The preparation of bagoong alamang (shrimp or krill paste) is similar, with krill cleaned thoroughly and washed in weak brine solution (10%).
-As in fish bagoong, the shrimp are then mixed with salt in a 25% salt to 75% shrimp ratio by weight.
+The preparation of bagoóng alamáng (shrimp or krill paste) is similar, with krill cleaned thoroughly and washed in weak brine solution (10%).
+As with fish bagoóng, the shrimp are then mixed with salt in a 25% salt to 75% shrimp ratio by weight.

 The products of the fermentation process are usually pale gray to white in color.
-To obtain the characteristic red or pink color of some bagoong, a kind of food coloring known as angkak is added.
-Angkak is made from rice inoculated with a species of red mold (Monascus purpureus).
+To obtain the characteristic red or pink color of some bagoóng variants, a red yeast-like starter known as angkák is added.
+Angkák is made from rice inoculated with the red mould Monascus purpureus.
 High-quality salt with little mineral impurities is preferred.
-High metallic content in the salt used can often result in darker colors to the resulting bagoong and a less agreeable undertaste.
+High metallic content in the salt used can often lead to darker colors in the resulting bagoóng and a less agreeable under-taste.
 Likewise, oversalting and undersalting also has a significant impact on the rate and quality of fermentation due to their effects on the bacteria involved in the process.
 Some manufacturers grind the fermented product finely and sell the resulting mixture as fish paste.